Keyboard shortcuts

 The release and CI binaries for Linux are statically built and have no hard dependencies.
 The binaries for macOS require installing libolm, either with brew install libolm or by placing libolm.3.dylib from the CI in the same directory as the gomuks binary.

-gomuks web requires having ffmpeg and ffprobe in $PATH to generate metadata when sending video files.
+The gomuks backend requires having ffmpeg and ffprobe in $PATH to generate metadata when sending video files.

 Direct links to latest CI binaries: